Lead Magnet Checklist: 8 Point Lead Magnet Audit

 Do everything you can to give your lead magnet a professional look and feel.

-And if graphics and images are not your strength…. this would be a task to outsource.
+And if graphics and images are not your strength… use a tool like ClickFunnels.

 2.)
 High Actual Value